rhe33/cs400-X-Team-009/README.md

        * GitHub username 1:       name 1:
        * GitHub username 2:       name 2:
        * GitHub username 3:       name 3:
-       * GitHub username 4:       name 4:
+       * GitHub username 4:jordanpaquin name 4: Jordan Paquin
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+Sunday October 28th
    * How long did it take your team to complete this exercise?
+About an hour

 ## Table of Contents